Kurdish literature

-Kurdish literature (وێژەی کوردی or ئەدەبی کوردی) is literature written in the Kurdish languages.
-Literary Kurdish works have been written in each of the six main Kurdish languages: Zaza, Gorani, Kurmanji, Sorani, Laki and Southern Kurdish.
+Kurdish literature (ئەدەبی کوردی) is literature written in the Kurdish languages.
+Literary Kurdish works have been written in several Kurdish varieties, including languages: Zaza, Gorani, Kurmanji, Sorani, Laki and Southern Kurdish.
 Balül, a 9th-century poet and religious scholar of the Yarsani faith, is the first well-known poet who wrote in Gorani Kurdish.
 Ehmedê Xanî (1650–1707) is probably the most renowned of the old Kurdish poets.
 He wrote the romantic epic Mem û Zîn in Kurmanji, sometimes considered the Kurdish national epic.
 Sorani poetry developed mainly after the late 18th century.

-Most written Kurdish literature was poetry until the 20th century, when prose genres began to be developed.
+In many regions, most written Kurdish literature, when prose genres began to be developed.